raguay/PersonKanban/README.md

 # Installing from Releases

 You can also download the latest release on the release page.
 I currently only have a macOS universal build.
 It will say that it is from a unknown developer.
 You just have to give it permission in order to use it.
 I write programs for my personal use and anyone that wants to use them.
 Since I'm not making money with it, I don't want to spend the $100/year to have Apple to qualify it for general distribution.
 As with any free program you download, use it at your own risk.
 I so far haven't had any issues with this program.
-If you do or have any suggestions, please leave a comment on the [discussion board](https://github.com/raguay/PersonKanban/discussions).
+It only save information to the harddrive in the user's home directory.
+It never deletes anything.
+If you have any issues or have a suggestion, please leave a comment on the [discussion board](https://github.com/raguay/PersonKanban/discussions).

 # How to Use